Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 * URL: /community
 * METHOD: POST
 * CONTENT-TYPE: application/geo+json
+* AUTHORIZATION: Bearer <token>
 * BODY: Either a single GeoJson feature or array of GeoJson features.
 At a minimum each GeoJson feature needs feature_type & user_name properties.
 A cabd_id property should be provided if an existing feature is updated.
-Any other properties provided are retained and available to the data reviewer.
+All other properties are retained and available to the data reviewer.
 All photo data should be submitted as base64 encoded png images.

 ::